patrickbwarren/transam-triton/EMULATOR.md

 high bit in the accumulator is set or reset, signalling the completion of the programming step.
-Note the tight coupling between the firmware and hardware implementation at this point: the hardware design could have used any of the top 4 bits of C for this signal, but by using bit 7 simplifies the test and saves space in the code.
+Note the tight coupling between the firmware and hardware implementation at this point: the hardware design could have used any of the top 4 bits of C for this signal, but using bit 7 simplifies the test and saves space in the code.

 A `READ ERROR` occurs if the final byte read does not match that in